Alienrazor/KILLER/README.md

 - Info about this tool

 __EXIT__ :
-- From this option you can exit from infect tool
+- From this option you can exit from tool

 ## SCREEN SHOTS [Termux]